InternLM/lmdeploy/docs/en/faq.md

 ### ModuleNotFoundError: No module named 'flash_attn'

-Quantizing `qwen` requires to install `flash-attn`.
-But according to the community users's feedback, `flash-attn` is hard to install.
-So we remove it from lmdeploy dependencies and let users to install it manually when it is needed.
+Quantizing `qwen` requires the installation of `flash-attn`.
+But based on feedback from community users, `flash-attn` can be challenging to install.
+Therefore, we have removed it from lmdeploy dependencies and now recommend that users install it it manually as needed.